-- CH 549 Presbyterian Creeds - CH 551 American Presbyterian History and Programs - CH 571 History of Pentecostal-Charismatic Movements - CH 583 History of Armenian Christianity
+- CH 549 Presbyterian Creeds - CH 551 American Presbyterian History and Programs

 DP 500 Reformed Church in America Polity.
 A study of the Reformed Church in America worship and polity, with emphasis on their ecclesiological underpinnings and their practical outworking.
 Credit: 2 units.
 M.Div. core: MIN6